Energy-Regularized Spatial Masking: A Novel Approach to Enhancing Robustness and Interpretability in Vision Models: Fine-Grained Benchmark Experiments

 \subsection{Qualitative analysis}

 To understand the decision-making of the ERSM layer, we examine visual examples from inference, categorizing test samples into \textit{Improvements} (where ERSM corrects baseline errors) and \textit{Failure Modes} (where ERSM misclassifies), providing a detailed view of model behavior.
 Figure~\ref{fig:improvements} shows cases where the frozen ResNet-50 fails but the ERSM-augmented model predicts correctly.
-These examples often illustrate the ``context trap'' where the baseline relies on spurious background correlations.
-ERSM mitigates this by effectively masking misleading context (rightmost column), forcing the classifier to rely solely on intrinsic object features and thereby correcting predictions.

-Notably, the faded visualizations are not post-hoc saliency maps but direct projections of the model's active decision bottleneck.
+These examples often illustrate the “context trap” where the baseline relies on spurious background correlations.
+ERSM mitigates this by effectively masking misleading context, forcing the classifier to rely solely on intrinsic object features and thereby correcting predictions.
+Notably, the faded visualizations are not post-hoc saliency maps but direct projections of the model’s active decision bottleneck.
 Token-level keep probabilities $\mathbf{m} \in [0,1]^{H \times W}$ from the ERSM layer are upsampled via bilinear interpolation and applied multiplicatively to the input image.
 Dark regions correspond to features physically zeroed out in latent space ($m_i \approx 0$), confirming that the classifier made predictions without access to those visual cues.